HMS Eurydice (1843): Figurehead

+The figurehead is on display in the Figureheads Gallery at the National Museum of the Royal Navy, Portsmouth.

 In literature

 The Loss of the Eurydice is a major poem by Gerard Manley Hopkins.

 Ghost ship

 The phantom Eurydice has been sighted frequently by sailors over the years since her sinking, and she is said to haunt Dunnose, a cape on the Isle of Wight that lies west of Shanklin, close to the village of Luccombe at the southwesterly end of Sandown Bay.
 Most notably, on 17 October 1998, Prince Edward of the United Kingdom reportedly saw the three-masted ship off the Isle of Wight while filming for the television series Crown and Country, and the film crew claimed to have captured its image on film.
 There is also a story from Commander F. Lipscomb of a Royal Navy submarine which took evasive action to avoid the ship, only for it to disappear.